 Maintenance metrics, including failure metrics, are among the most direct and effective ways to track performance and ROI for your maintenance practices and investments.
 Gauging these metrics can provide valuable insight into the quality of your equipment and the efficacy of your maintenance strategies.
 MTTF and MTBF are two of the most useful failure metrics available, so it’s helpful to understand what they measure and how to use them.

 MTTF (mean time to failure) and MTBF (mean time between failures) are useful, yet distinct, metrics for equipment failure analysis.
 They are defined as follows:

-MTBF can give you more control over downtime — With enough MTBF data, you can generate more reliable estimates for when a part will need to be taken out of service due to failure.
-Using this data in conjunction with real-time asset performance data can provide a highly accurate estimate of when repairs will be needed, giving you more predictability and control over downtime, therefor resulting in a more targeted and efficient maintenance plan.
+MTBF can give you more control over downtime: With enough MTBF data, you can generate more reliable estimates for when a part will need to be taken out of service due to failure.
+Using this data in conjunction with real-time asset performance data can provide a highly accurate estimate of when repairs will be needed, giving you more predictability and control over downtime, therefore resulting in a more targeted and efficient maintenance plan.

 Tracking these failure metrics is an important component of good maintenance practice as they are key indicators of your overall productivity and efficiency.
 Backing up your maintenance strategy with data can have a measurable effect on your bottom line – when utilized properly.

 Do you want to improve your maintenance efficiency but are feeling overwhelmed by data?
-As experts in predictive maintenance with over 30 years of experience in manufacturing asset management, ATS has the resources and knowledge available to help get you started.
+As experts in predictive maintenance with over three decades of experience in manufacturing asset management, ATS has the resources and knowledge available to help get you started.
 To learn more about how our preventive maintenance services can improve your equipment performance metrics, output quality and overall production efficiency, contact us today.